hunterrobbert/firebase-functions-kotlin/README.md

 # Firebase Functions - Kotlin

-A very bare-bones, in-progress set of type definitions for firebase-functions with current, limited support for the modules:
+An experimental, bare-bones and in-progress set of type definitions for firebase-functions with current, limited support for the modules:

 * Firestore